JoaoCostaIFG/dotfiles/README.md

 a notification for it too).
 Depends on [maim](https://github.com/naelstrof/maim).

+- **mdmenu_run** - This dmenu wrapper is a replacement for the default
+dmenu_run: sorts entries by date (solves conflicts by sorting by name); has option to list and browse files (cd to them using file manager); also lists directories up to a certain depth and cd's to them if selected.

 - **mepapemaker** - script to add a transparent and blured Arch Linux logo to the center of an image.
 Source is listed in the script's code.